Working From Home - Customer Service/Sales Representatives

 Before you dive in, carefully research the company and position.
 Read through the pros and cons to help you decide whether this is a position you wish to pursue.
 When in doubt, ask around.
 Join a few of the community boards.
 The boards are there for people just like YOU, so utilize them!

 Working at Home Technical Requirements

 Many work-at-home customer service/sales positions require the same technical equipment and work environment:

 - Most positions require a landline telephone.
 Never use a wireless phone.
 I have used a wireless phone in the past.
 The battery runs out faster than you would imagine!
 I can't even begin to count the number of times my phone died in the middle of a transaction with a customer.

-- Some allow VOIP (Voice Over Internet Protocol) I have used VOIP with At&t Uverse in the past.
-I prefer a land line as opposed to this option because when the internet/power goes out, you lose your phone services as well.
+- Some allow VOIP (Voice Over Internet Protocol).
+I have used VOIP with At&t Uverse in the past.
+I prefer a landline instead of this option because you lose your phone services when the internet/power goes out.
 Cell phones could work if you're located in an excellent service area but not entirely reliable.
 You really shouldn't use your cell phone for this type of work.

 - Basic computer skills are necessary.
-You need to be able to navigate the internet, fill out basic online forms, send/receive emails, and upload/download attachments.
-You will need computer skills in order to be successful.
+You need to navigate the internet, fill out basic online forms, send/receive emails, and upload/download attachments.
+You will need computer skills to be successful.
 Go beyond the basics to learn more.
 Never stop educating yourself.
 Make acquiring knowledge (and the application of that knowledge) your best friend.